schachtg/GSchacht.github.io/index.md

   * Available at any time.

 ### Education
-* High School Diploma, Dakota Collegiate
+* High School Diploma, Dakota Collegiate.
-* Currently enrolled in classes at the University of Manitoba
+* Currently enrolled in classes at the University of Manitoba.
-  * Majoring in Computer Science, while minoring in Physics
+  * Majoring in Computer Science, while minoring in Physics.

 ### Related Skills
 * **Customer Service Skills**